Animal Re-Identification on Microcontrollers: System Constraints and Setup

 \subsection{Hardware Constraints}

-To make Animal Re-ID practical for widespread deployment, the hardware must be compact, affordable, and energy-efficient.
-We target the Arduino Nano 33 BLE Sense as a representative platform for embedded Animal Re-ID applications.
-This device offers a standard, widely accessible configuration for milliwatt-range edge processing: it has 1\,MB of Flash (about 960\,KB usable by the application) and 256\,KB of SRAM.
-This avoids the high power consumption of Single-Board Computers (such as the Raspberry Pi), which typically require watt-level power, while providing more resources than extreme ultra-low-power sensors (often $<64$\,KB memory) that cannot buffer a single image frame.
-However, these resources are still very limited for deep learning.
-Buffering a single high-resolution image ($1920\times1080\times3$ pixels, 8-bit) would require over 6\,MB of memory, far exceeding the available 256\,KB of SRAM, so the system is physically restricted to processing low-resolution inputs.
+We target the Arduino Nano 33 BLE Sense as a representative MCU-class platform for low-power Animal Re-ID.
+The device has 1\,MB of Flash, of which about 960\,KB is usable by the application, and 256\,KB of SRAM.
+These limits make both server-scale Re-ID models and high-resolution image processing infeasible: a single $1920\times1080\times3$ 8-bit image would require more than 6\,MB of memory, far exceeding the available SRAM.